-There are four ways to access inpatient or outpatient treatment:
+There are three ways to access inpatient or outpatient treatment:

-- 1. Referral from a Medical Detoxification Program.
-Upon completion of a medical detoxification program, an individual will receive a referral from the detox facility to either inpatient rehabilitation or outpatient treatment. - 2.
-Referral based on a LOCADTR evaluation.
+- Referral from a Medical Detoxification Program.
+Upon completion of a medical detoxification program, an individual will receive a referral from the detox facility to either inpatient rehabilitation or outpatient treatment. - Referral based on a LOCADTR evaluation.
 An individual who does not need a detox program can be evaluated at an outpatient treatment clinic using a tool called the LOCADTR.
-They will then be referred to inpatient rehabilitation or outpatient treatment based on the results of the LOCADTR evaluation. - 3.
-Individual choice.
-Individuals and/or family members can choose a facility and type of treatment, then contact the facility themselves for admission requirements. - 4.
-Chatham Cares 4 U. Any individual struggling with a substance use disorder may walk into the Chatham Police Department and ask for help.
-A police officer will work with the individual, without the threat of arrest, to locate an appropriate treatment facility.
+They will then be referred to inpatient rehabilitation or outpatient treatment based on the results of the LOCADTR evaluation. - Individual choice.
+Individuals and/or family members can choose a facility and type of treatment, then contact the facility themselves for admission requirements.
+Individuals and families may contact a Rensselaer County Peer Engagement Specialist for help and guidance.